vmware-tanzu/tanzu-dev-portal/content/guides/ci-cd/cnbp-knative-argocd.md

 ```
 argocd app create petclinic --repo https://github.com/Boskey/spring-petclinic.git --path knative --dest-server https://kubernetes.default.svc --dest-namespace default
 ```
-This tells ArgoCD to create an application called *petclinc* on the local cluster and the *`--path`* variable tells ArgoCD *how* to deploy.
-In our case the `--path` variable points to the knative-serving specification.
-So ArgoCD will pass the knative-serving specification to the local Kubernetes cluster, where the CRD for Knative will understand how to deploy the application and will automatically create Deployments, resource pools, Services etc.
+This tells ArgoCD to create an application called *petclinic* on the local cluster and the *`--path`* variable tells ArgoCD *how* to deploy.
+In our case the `--path` variable points to the `knative-serving` specification.
+So ArgoCD will pass the `knative-serving` specification to the local Kubernetes cluster, where the CRD for Knative will understand how to deploy the application and will automatically create Deployments, resource pools, Services etc.

 Let's Sync the app in ArgoCD
 ```